department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 <div class="call-out" markdown="0">

 <h3 style="padding:0">Less than 1 week</h3>
-<p style="padding:0">Average time to process claims.
-If more than a week has passed since you gave us your application and you haven’t heard back, please don’t apply again.
+<p style="padding:0">If more than 1 week has passed since you gave us your application and you haven’t heard back, please don’t apply again.
 Call 855-574-7286.</p>

 </div>